RCA | CCA | NO ONE LIVES HERE | PHOTOSHOOT | EXHIBITION WEBSITE

 The Royal College of Art's (RCA) MA Curating Contemporary Art (CCA) course commissioned FL@33 to create an exhibition identity system, a dedicated website and an exhibition catalogue for their show No one lives here.
 We worked very closely with the course's 14 final year students who curated the exhibition together.
 No one lives here opened its doors at London's prestigious RCA and stayed open for over two weeks.

-___ We developed the dedicated exhibition website – nooneliveshere.rca.ac.uk – based on a pinboard-style structure and a multi-layered appearance that allows for two main sections to be fully interlinked and integrated – an artists' section and a dedicated section for a so-called 'interactive documentary'.
-The documentary was embedded into the website via Vimeo feeds and was produced by a filmmaker they hired separately.
+___ We developed the dedicated exhibition website (nooneliveshere.rca.ac.uk) with a super-high-resolution Google Maps-style interface users could zoom in and out from.
+The website was based on a pinboard-style structure and a multi-layered appearance that allowed for two main sections to be fully interlinked and integrated – an artists' section and a dedicated section for a so-called 'interactive documentary'.
+This documentary was embedded into the website via Vimeo feeds and was produced by a filmmaker they hired separately.
 In addition to these two main sections extra pages covering essays, research, visitors' information and the likes were also added to the mix.

 CLICK FOR MORE INFO | NO ONE LIVES HERE | OFFICIAL SYNOPSIS